academic/awesome-datascience/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-**An open source Data Science repository to learn and apply towards solving real world problems.**
+**An open-source Data Science repository to learn and apply towards solving real world problems.**

 This is a shortcut path to start studying **Data Science**.
 Just follow the steps to answer the questions, "What is Data Science and what should I study to learn Data Science?"